chimericdream/worldofpannotia.com/src/_spells/symbol-of-weakness.md

       level: 7
   materialComponents: ["Mercury and phosphorus, plus powdered diamond and opal with a total value of at least 5,000 gp."]
   description:        |
-    This spell functions like symbol of death, except that every creature within 60 feet of a symbol of weakness instead suffers crippling weakness that deals 3d6 points of Strength damage.
+    This spell functions like symbol of death, except that every creature within 60 feet of a symbol of weakness instead suffers crippling weakness that deals {% die_roll 3 6 0 %} points of Strength damage.

     Unlike symbol of death, symbol of weakness has no hit point limit; once triggered, a symbol of weakness simply remains active for 10 minutes per caster level.